siddhibhabal/fycs_178009/README.md

 # fycs_178009
-this is a new program
+this is my first fycs practical